Karate Master 2 Knock Down Blow

 “Optimization - it really runs satisfactorily on computers with 1GB of RAM, although the first game on itch.”

-Overall, the game is criticized for its lack of replayability, with users noting that once players have upgraded their stats, the gameplay becomes too easy and repetitive.
-Additionally, the absence of challenging tasks or engaging content further diminishes any incentive to replay.
-While some users find value in the low price, the consensus is that the game offers little in terms of replay value.
+Overall, the game is criticized for its lack of replayability, with many players noting that once the story is completed and training regimens are finished, there is little incentive to return.
+The gameplay becomes too easy after leveling up, and the absence of challenging tasks or new content further diminishes replay value.
+While some players find it worth the low price, the consensus is that there are better options available for those seeking a more engaging experience.

 “I can't really complain at getting the game 40% off, but there's an SNES taekwondo game you can download the ROM for that's a lot more replayable than this.”

-“After training up your stats, fights become too easy, only requiring several punches to end.
-The story doesn't introduce more challenging tasks or complex events, making the replay value effectively zero.”
+“After training up your stats, fights become too easy, only requiring several punches to end, and the story doesn't introduce more challenging tasks or complex events, making the replay value effectively zero.”

 - atmosphere3 mentions